This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Once you are done exploring the Flamingo area, jump back in your car and head to Shark Valley.

-There is no way around it and you basically will have to drive back to Ernest F. Coe Visitor Center, which takes about 1 hour.
+There is no way around it, and you basically will have to drive back to the Ernest F. Coe Visitor Center, which takes about 1 hour.

 Map of Shark Valley in Everglades National Park.
 Image Credit: NPS / Everglades National Park in One Day